 Can my friends and family accompany me to my STAR seminar?

-Due to limited seating in computer classrooms, your family, friends and children will not be able to attend the STAR seminar with you.
+Due to limited seating, OTC does not allow family, friends or children to attend the STAR seminar.
 We apologize for an inconvenience this may cause.

 What are other students saying about their STAR experiences?